-Driving home for the holidays is an idea that strikes fear in many.
-A road trip during the holidays may be the most affordable and direct way to get home, but it’s a hassle that most people would avoid if at all possible.
+Driving your RV home for the holidays is an idea that strikes fear in many.
+A road trip during the holidays may be the most direct way to get home, but it’s a hassle that most people would avoid if at all possible.
 The roads are crowded, the weather can be unpredictable and the choruses of “are we there yet?” intermixed with non-stop carols are more than the average driver can bear.

-RVers, on the other hand, are made from hearty stock and relish any excuse for a road trip.
+RVers, on the other hand, are made from hearty stock and relish any excuse for a holiday RV road trip.
 The masses aren’t entirely wrong, though, holiday travel does come with its own set of considerations.
 For those of you planning to hit the road in your RV this holiday season, follow these eight tips for a safe and enjoyable ride.

 Get your RV winter-ready both inside and out.
 This includes checking your fluids and ensuring your brakes and tires are ready for winter roads.
 If you haven’t done so recently, get your RV serviced before you head out.
 Add warm blankets and clothing, as well as extra food and water to your emergency kit.